aetperf/aetperf.github.io/_posts/2022-04-20-Loading-data-from-PostgreSQL-to-Pandas-with-ConnectorX.md

 ## pyodbc

-The official PostgreSQL ODBC driver is used here with the default settings.
+The official PostgreSQL ODBC driver is used here with default settings.

 ```python